craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 PREP II: You continue preparing the Beartrap.
 Make a Manipulation Skill Check.
 If the result is less than 8, you fail to prepare the trap, and take 1d6 Slashing Damage in the process.
 If the result is equal to or greater than 12, the Beartrap is Set.

 > While the Beartrap is Set, if a creature occupies the space in which you have placed the Beartrap, they make an Acrobatics or Stealth Skill Check, their choice.
-If the result is less than 16, they take 2d6 Slashing Damage and you impose the 'Hobbled' [[Ailment]], and the Beartrap is no longer Set.
+If the result is less than 16, they take 2d6 Slashing Damage and you impose the 'Hobbled' and 'Caught' [[Ailment]], and the Beartrap is no longer Set.

 Creation:
 	- 2 Watches spent at 14+ Smithing